 Since the balance sheet is prepared on the historical cost basis or the book value basis.
 It should also be valued on book value basis.
 Though the debate is ranging on the pros and cons of this approach.

 Is minority Interest relevant for ratio analysis?

-Yes, absolutely minority interest is important in Ratio Analysis.
-Any ratio that takes into account capital structure has to take into account the implication of minority interest.
-To name a few important ratios: Debt equity ratio, Return on equity, Capital gearing ratio and return on capital employed are impacted by the minority interest.
+Yes, absolutely it is important in Ratio Analysis.
+Any ratio that takes into account capital structure has to take into account the implication of such interest.
+To name a few important ratios: Debt equity ratio, Return on equity, Capital gearing ratio and return on capital employed are impacted.

 Return on equity (ROE) – The numerator should be profit after minority interest while denominator include “shareholder’s equity excluding minority interest”.
 The above formula will calculate return generated by the parent shareholders.

 Net Margin ratio – Revenue in the denominator and numerator should be taken as profit before minority interest/sales.

 Whether minority interest is asset or liability?